Diagonal Form of the Varchenko Matrices: Preliminaries

-\begin{definition} We say that the square matrix $A$ is \textit{equivalent} to the square matrix $B$ over the ring $R$, denoted by $A\sim B$, if there exist matrices $P, Q$ over $R$ such that $\det(P), \det(Q)$ are units in $R$ and $PAQ=B$.
-Equivalently, $A\sim B$ if and only if we can get from $A$ to $B$ by a series of row and column operations (subtracting a multiple of a row/column from another row/column, or multiplying a row/column by a unit in $R$). \end{definition}
+\begin{definition} We say that the square matrix $A$ is \textit{equivalent} to the square matrix $B$ over the ring $R$, denoted by $A\sim B$, if there exist matrices $P, Q$ over $R$ such that $\det(P), \det(Q)$ are units in $R$ and $PAQ=B$. \end{definition} In other words, the matrix $A$ is equivalent to $B$ if and only if we can get from $A$ to $B$ by a series of row and column operations (subtracting a multiple of a row/column from another row/column, or multiplying a row/column by a unit in $R$).
+It is easy to check that $\sim$ is an equivalence relation.